zoetyu/workshop-ws-04-30-cool-apis/README.md

 Amazing!
 You just sent a request to IBM Cloud that processed an audio file and returned a transcript along with a confidence level.
 We can see here that Watson picked up "Hello World" and is 94% confident that those words are what was said.

-If you got an error, especially something that says you only send a certain number of bytes, please flag one of us so we can help you!
+If you got an error, especially something that says you only sent a certain number of bytes, please flag one of us so we can help you!

 Okay neat.
 Now that we know we can at least communicate with Watson, let's build a front-end!
 We don't want users to have to download an audio file, open their terminal, and run a curl command.
 That would be ridiculous.